Anne E. Winkler

 Work in Progress:

-“How did the Housing & Labor Market Crises Affect Young Adults’ Living Arrangements?” (with William H. Rogers), forthcoming presentation at the May 2014 meetings.
+“How did the Housing & Labor Market Crises Affect Young Adults’ Living Arrangements?” (with William H. Rogers)

 “Homelessness and Foreclosures” (with William H. Rogers and Patrick Fowler)

 “The Diffusion of Information Technology and the Increased Propensity of Teams to Transcend Institutional and National Borders” (with Sharon G. Levin, Paula E. Stephan, and Wolfgang Glanzel), March 2011.
 IZA Working Paper No. 5857 [updated in February 2013 and forthcoming in Revue Economique.]